ZhaoyongLiu/Introduction-to-research-articles/README.md

 # Introduction to research articles

-This folder contains MATLAB codes for performing numerical simulations on the following papers.
+This folder contains MATLAB/Python codes for performing numerical simulations on the following papers.

 ## Robotics